+- eat: the power to take in food

+- How does a tree eat?

-- eat: the power to take in food - Show me how a snake eats. - Show me how a human eats. - grow: the power to increase in size from within - Place the I Grow in Stages flashcards on the board, and work with kids to place them in the correct order. - reproduce: the power to create another being of the same kind - Ask: How do more trees grow in a forest, or more flowers in a garden?
+- How does a human eat?

+- grow: the power to increase in size from within

+- Place the I Grow in Stages flashcards on the board, and work with kids to place them in the correct order.